flackr/carousel/scroll-marker/README.md

 and is either immediately before or after the scroll container depending on the value of the `scroll-marker-group` property.

 The `::scroll-marker` pseudo-element will create a focusable marker which when activated will scroll the element into view.
+It behaves as an anchor link with a scrollTargetElement set to the pseudo-element's owning element.
 This pseudo-element will be flowed into the `::scroll-marker-group` pseudo-element of its containing scroll container.

-It behaves as a link with a scrollTargetElement set to the pseudo-element's owning element.
+Effectively the `::scroll-marker-group` is an anonymous [flow from](https://drafts.csswg.org/css-regions/#flow-from) region which the `::scroll-marker` elements within the scroll container [flow into](https://drafts.csswg.org/css-regions/#the-flow-into-property).

 ```css
 ul {